 Then you have the owners of private businesses who want to inform the public about social issues close to their heart.
 One such business is the Juice Bar in Pensacola (no longer in business, mural deleted, victim of the Covid 19 Pandemic) where the owner wanted to inform the public about the national suicide telephone hotline.
 He did this by having a mural of Andrew Bourdain (committed suicide in 2018) international food critic, painted next to the national suicide telephone hotline.

 And, then there is the graffiti bridge or train trestle in Pensacola, Florida.
 After years of trying to prevent graffiti artist from “decorating” the bridge, the City just gave up and said “ok” by turning a blind eye.
 The bridge on 17th Street is now becoming an important visual to the culture and aviance of the area.
 Driving under the bridge on different days, the painting/graffiti seen one day will probably not be there the next day.

 Of course any surface can be used as a canvas for public art.
-A utility box in Roswell, NM provided a four-sided canvas for the art shown there.
+A utility box (mini mural) in Roswell, NM provided a four-sided canvas for the art shown there.

 Or an old fashion parking meter such as those found in Pensacola provided another unique surface to highlight some of the area’s history.